cmauri75/saga/README.md

 Steps:
 1. Create dto in common package for data transfer.
 Should be defined using contract, in this case are direct written for using with REST
-2. Start from Order and create skelethon.
-Than call to payment and inventory via rest call, failure is not managed.
-NB: tests call are mocked via WireMock
+2. Create payment and inventory services, with also rollback service
+3. Create order service that calls other service so Transaction problem is exposed (Note: tests call are mocked via WireMock)